needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

 ![PlayToDeviceApp](images/PlayToDevice/5.PlayToDeviceSimulator.png)

-6. Open the Play To Device _Editor Window_ and make sure **Connect To Player On Play Mode** is toggled on.
-To no longer stream to the Play To Device and return to Game View, simply turn off the **Connect To Player On Play Mode** property in the Play To Device Editor Window.
+6. Open the Play To Device _Editor Window_ and make sure **Connect on Play** is enabled.
+To no longer stream to the Play To Device and return to Game View, simply close the Play To Device Editor Window or disable the **Connect on Play** property.

 7. With the Play To Device host open, click the Play button in the Editor.
 The application should begin running both within the editor and in the host app.